 There are plenty of things to do in Kos, from snorkeling in turquoise coves to venturing up rocky peaks for spectacular views.
+Whether you’re looking for fun or relaxing seaside vibes, it’s all here waiting for you in Kos.
 Read our insider guide to help you decide which activities to include on your vacation.

 Make a day of it with an excursion to some of the surrounding islands.
-Nisyros, Kalymnos, and Pserimos are fun options, with volcanic craters and mountain villages to discover.
+Nisyros, Kalymnos, and Pserimos are fun options, with volcanic craters, charming harbors, and mountain villages to discover.

 2 – Walk in ancient footsteps at Asklepieion

 The ruins stand proudly on a pine-forested hill near Kos Town, and you can scramble up several levels, exploring Roman baths and temples.
-Check out the museum on the way down.
+Admire intricate carvings and mosaics as you wander, then check out the museum on the way down.

 3 – Soak in thermal springs at Agios Fokas Beach

 Relax and enjoy views of imposing crags and distant islands while the healing water works its magic on those weary limbs.
+As the sun sets, watch the sky paint a colorful palette, making the experience truly unforgettable.
 Spas do not get any more natural than this!

 4 – Venture up a volcano on Nisyros Island